Lebensmittel und in der Mitte ein Schild mit Zero Waste - Steinkraft Zeolith

 Meal planning is an effective way to avoid food waste.
 By planning your meals in advance, you only buy and use what you need.

-• Weekly plan: Create a weekly meal plan.
-This will help you buy only the ingredients you really need.
+• Weekly meal plan: Create a weekly meal plan.
+This will help you buy only the ingredients you actually need.

 • Shopping list: Never go shopping without a list.
 This avoids impulse purchases, which often lead to overbuying.